 Friday 26th August – Sunday 28th August

 Gone are the days when gin was associated with women drinking and crying their eyes out afterwards.
-It had a reputation for either tears or a refresher after copious amount of wine.
+It had a reputation for either tears or a refresher after a copious amount of wine.

-Tickets are £12.50 through eventbrite and you will need to buy tokens on the day – 6 drinks for £20 doesn’t seem too bad.
+Tickets are £12.50 through Eventbrite and you will need to buy tokens on the day – 6 drinks for £20 doesn’t seem too bad.

 3. Cambridge Film Festival